oyama/pico-w-usb-failures/README.md

 This repository investigates a specific issue that occurs when the battery-powered Raspberry Pi Pico W is connected to a host PC via a USB Type-C connection.
 Specifically, the following connection sequence fails to initiate USB communication:

+1. Supply power to Pico W's VSYS.
-1. Connect the USB cable to the micro USB connector of the Pico W.
+2. Connect the USB cable to the micro USB connector of the Pico W.
-2. Connect the USB cable to the Type-C connector of the host PC.
+3. Connect the USB cable to the Type-C connector of the host PC.

 This phenomenon does not occur if the cable is connected in the reverse order from the host PC to the Pico W, or when using a USB Type-A connection, and interestingly, it does not occur with the standard Raspberry Pi Pico either.